- Política y regulación de cuidado médico

 How To Determine Affordability

-- Rate of Pay Safe Harbor: An ALE's offer of coverage for a calendar month is affordable if the employee's monthly required contribution for the lowest cost, self-only coverage that provides MV does not exceed 9.5% (as adjusted) of an amount equal to 130 hours multiplied by the lower of the employee's hourly rate of pay as of the first day of the coverage period or the employee's lowest hourly rate of pay during the month for an hourly employee, or of the employee's monthly salary for a non-hourly employee.
+- Rate of Pay Safe Harbor: An ALE's offer of coverage for a calendar month is affordable if the employee's monthly required contribution for the lowest cost, self-only coverage that provides MV does not exceed 9.96% (as of 2026) of an amount equal to 130 hours multiplied by the lower of the employee's hourly rate of pay as of the first day of the coverage period or the employee's lowest hourly rate of pay during the month for an hourly employee, or of the employee's monthly salary for a non-hourly employee.

-Additionally, if an employer offers a payment to an employee instead of enrolling in the employer's health insurance plan, this opt-out payment impacts the affordability calculation.
+Additional factors can also affect affordability.
+For instance, if an employer offers a payment to an employee instead of enrolling in the employer's health insurance plan, this opt-out payment impacts the affordability calculation.
 For ESR purposes, the guidance provides:

-- Unconditional opt-out payments increase an employee's required contribution by the payment amount.
+- Unconditional Opt-Out: Payments increase an employee's required contribution by the payment amount.

 Similarly, employer contributions to a Health Reimbursement Arrangement (HRA) and health flex credits under the Section 125 cafeteria plan may impact an employee's required contribution as follows: